I Have a Dream: Legacy

 The March on Washington put pressure on the Kennedy administration to advance its civil rights legislation in Congress.
 The diaries of Arthur M. Schlesinger Jr., published posthumously in 2007, suggest that President Kennedy was concerned that if the march failed to attract large numbers of demonstrators, it might undermine his civil rights efforts.

 In the wake of the speech and march, King was named Man of the Year by TIME magazine for 1963, and in 1964 he was the youngest man ever awarded the Nobel Peace Prize.
 The full speech did not appear in writing until August 1983, some 15 years after King's death, when a transcript was published in The Washington Post.

 In 1990, the Australian alternative comedy rock band Doug Anthony All Stars released an album called Icon.
 One song from Icon, "Shang-a-lang", sampled the end of the speech.

 In 1992, the band Moodswings, incorporated excerpts from Martin Luther King Jr.'s "I Have a Dream" speech in their song "Spiritual High, Part III" on the album Moodfood.

+Also in 1992, rock band Extreme incorporated parts of the Detroit speech into their song "Peacemaker Die" on the album III Sides to Every Story.

 In 2002, the Library of Congress honored the speech by adding it to the United States National Recording Registry.
 In 2003, the National Park Service dedicated an inscribed marble pedestal to commemorate the location of King's speech at the Lincoln Memorial.

 Near the Potomac Basin in Washington, D.C., the Martin Luther King Jr. Memorial was dedicated in 2011.
 The centerpiece for the memorial is based on a line from King's "I Have A Dream" speech: "Out of a mountain of despair, a stone of hope."
 A 30 ft-high relief sculpture of King named the Stone of Hope stands past two other large pieces of granite that symbolize the "mountain of despair" split in half.

 On August 26, 2013, UK's BBC Radio 4 broadcast "God's Trombone", in which Gary Younge looked behind the scenes of the speech and explored "what made it both timely and timeless".